merzlab/QUICK-docs/docs/source/cmake-options.rst

 ***************

 • *-DCOMPILER=<GNU|INTEL|AUTO>*: Allows selection of the compiler toolchain to use. *-DCOMPILER=AUTO* enables default CMake behaviour.
 • *-DENABLEF=TRUE*: Enables the compilation of time consuming f functions in the ERI code of cuda version.
+Experimental.
 • *-DCMAKE_BUILD_TYPE=<Debug|Release>*: Controls whether to build debug or release versions.
 • *-DOPTIMIZE=<TRUE|FALSE>*: Controls whether to enable compiler optimizations.
 On by default.
 • *-DCMAKE_INSTALL_PREFIX=<path>*: Controls where QUICK will be installed.
 Default is /usr/local/bin/.